minimum2scp/mcrain/README.md

 DOCKER_OPTS="-H unix:///var/run/docker.sock -H tcp://0.0.0.0:2375"
 ```

-Now mcrain doesn't support HTTPS protocol, so you can't use `--tls` option for this.
+Now mcrain doesn't support HTTPS protocol yet, so you can't use `--tls` option for this.

 For more information see the following documents:
 - https://docs.docker.com/reference/commandline/daemon/